metamaxo/fehther/README.md

     * Create a free OpenWeatherMap account on <https://openweathermap.org> to obtain your OpenWeatherMap API key.

-3.  **Download Fehther:**
+3.  **Download fehther:**

-    * Download the Fehther repository and navigate to the folder:
+    * Download the fehther repository and navigate to the folder:

         ```
         git clone https://github.com/metamaxo/fehther && cd fehther